 Each of the configurations require three basic steps:

 You may watch a 3 minute instructional video, or follow the steps below:

-The client software is the program that users interact with to enter and update training records.
-If you have used the trial version of Training Manager, then you have already installed at least one copy of this software.
-This software is available for download at:
+The client software is the program that users interact with to enter and update Asset records.
+If you have used the trial version of Asset Manager, then you have already installed at least one copy of this software.
+This software is available to download at the following link:

-Note that in order to connect to a shared database server, you must install the Training Manager Enterprise Edition.
-All editions of Training Manager start in single user stand-alone mode by default.
+Note that in order to connect to a shared database server, you must install the Asset Manager Enterprise Edition.
+All editions of Asset Manager start in single user stand-alone mode by default.
 The Enterprise Edition can also connect to a remote central database server.

 The database server software is very easy to install in the default configuration.
 To install in the default configuration, follow these steps:

 If you are using the Windows Firewall, configure it to allow Inbound TCP connections on Port 3050 as described below:

 For Windows Server 2008, and later (2012, 2016, 2019):

 After installing the database server, connect your client computer(s) to the shared database server by following these steps:

 Note: If you cannot connect to the database server, please see the following section: Troubleshooting Connections.